JaredWestley/Food-Delivery-App/README.md

 It is very easy!
 Simply run npm install and then npx expo start.
 The app can be viewed as a website, IOS App (Can run IOS Simulator on a Mac) or Android (Can be viewed on Android Simulator)

 #### Contributing
 If you have any idea how to make this app better, please [create a pull request](https://github.com/JaredWestley/Food-Delivery-App/compare).
-If you find any bug, please [create an issue](https://github.com/JaredWestley/HWIDSpoofer/issues/new).
+If you find any bug, please [create an issue](https://github.com/JaredWestley/Food-Delivery-App/issues/new/choose).

 #### License
-This project is licensed under an GNU GPL license.
+This project is licensed under an MIT license.
 Please check [LICENSE](LICENSE).